IRS Continues to Move Toward Phasing Out Paper Checks

-As part of the modernization of the federal government and with a goal of improving efficiency and reducing fraud, the president signed an executive order on March 25 that ends the use of paper checks when conducting business with the U.S. government, effective September 30, 2025.
-This impacts those receiving checks in the mail from the IRS or Social Security, as well as those sending tax payments to the IRS.
-Paper check payments will no longer be processed after September 30.
-Missing this transition could result in late payment penalties or interest charges.
+As part of the modernization of the federal government and with a goal of improving efficiency and reducing fraud, the president signed an executive order on March 25 to phase out the use of paper checks by the U.S. government.
+This is expected to impact those receiving checks in the mail from the IRS or Social Security, as well as those sending tax payments to the IRS.
+For those receiving payments, paper checks are expected to end after September 30, subject to certain exceptions.
+For those sending payments to the federal government, the mandate is to switch to electronic method “as soon as practicable.”
+While the deadline for transition remains unclear, it is recommended that taxpayers begin to take proactive steps to migrate to electronic payment methods.

 What To Do: